Supporting Your Mental Health

 Other Resources

 Your health care provider.
 One of the best early resources is your health care provider.
-They know you and likely will notice any changes in your mood or personality and can also rule out any possible physical issues causing your symptoms.
+They know you and will likely notice any changes in your mood or personality.
+They can also rule out any possible physical issues that may be causing your symptoms.

 Crisis centers.
 On-site mental health professionals can provide immediate evaluation and treatment.